I was a member of Metropak when I was at Edinburgh College Of Art in 1978.

 My best memories were of the actual writing of the songs together.
 It was, in my opinion, a truly democratic process.
 That was great and there were moments of very bright humour too in that process.
 Writing of material was never a problem and it was exciting.
 It was Tom Paine (1952-2018) who liked the band to the extent that he funded the three singles, and took on the role of 'manager'.
 He was a great manager.
 You didn't have to get you hair cut, wear suits or have the top button of your shirt done up or wear your guitar a couple of inches below your neck.
 Generous, honest and perceptive and also sharply focused and talented in his own work in the media of film.
 He chose his words carefully and I often remember things he said.
 He was a very interesting conversationalist.
 I had the pleasure of meeting up again with Tom Paine on two occasions in the relatively near past and it is with great sadness that I heard that he came to the end of his life.

 Looking back, it sees quite quaint, funny even that bands had managers - but it is true.
 Many, perhaps most Edinburgh bands had managers, even when their practice was on a very small scale.
 In our case I like to think there was a humorous twist to that, but otherwise it is as if a distance was preferred between the artists and the business operators.
 As if the artists could not manage themselves.
 A manager seemed to be especially required for those seeking a solo career.
 In that case it was important probably to be slightly aloof, mysterious even.
 The shy, sensitive and very private artist did not want to have to descend to the squalid level of actually having to negotiate the desired financial advance from the major record label and you wanted someone else to handle the phone.
 Otherwise, the carefully constructed aura of mystery would soon be dissipated, and reveal the artist as what he or she really is - another human being.
 By having a manager the band or solo artist could be kept tantalisingly out of reach like a rarity.
 It's all role play.
 And the deal had to be for a life changing sum of money.
 Enough to invest in property and enough so that you did not have to have a job.
 You didn't want to have to work for a living.
 That would be awful.
-No one would know that you were important.
 Besides, it would play havoc with the role play.
 Strangely, I suspect that even more nowadays, this kind of role play works for the benefit of the fan even more than the artist.
 A fan may 'follow' their star on social media for example, and take a healthy interest in what they are doing, but would that fan really want their star to 'follow' them in quite the same way?
 It would be strange if that happened.
 If I was a star, I might think twice about following a fan for that reason.
 It always amuses me that when, for example, you see a group of Stars together on a television chat show, none of them are in awe of each other at all.
 They just see the other Stars as one might see ones workmates or flatmates for example.
-The whole Star role play dissipates deliciously between the Stars.
+The whole Star role play dissipates delightfully between the Stars.
 An audience may be in awe of the Stars, pay to see them, and not feel they should approach them, but the Stars themselves are not in awe of each other in the same way.
 It's all stupid, the fame thing!
 Imagine if your favourite Music Star or Art Star came to live with you in your house.
 It wouldn't be long before they started to be just as annoying as anyone else.
 They might leave food to go off in the fridge, or not do their share taking the rubbish out for example, or fart during your favourite TV programme.
 It wouldn't be long before the whole fame thing completely dissipated.
 Before long you'd probably pay just to get rid of them, get them out of the house.
 I don't really think fame exists at all.
 I don't think that Artists, Musicians, Writers, etc etc are any different from anyone else except in the sense that everyone is different.
 If they were, they would have to be a different species in the way that for example, a Giraffe is a different species than a Whale.
 As far as I know, Artists, Poets etc are human beings, and there is, as far as I know, only one species of human being.
 Perhaps the difference is in the perceived magnitude of achievement calibrated by the social constructs of any particular time and not so much in the nature of the individuals within the species.
 That would sound patronising if it were not for the fact that every now and again an artist comes up with a whole new way of making art.
 For example, when James Joyce broke new ground by writing Ulysses.
 Alright, I am confusing artists with celebrities.
 A good artist may be a celebrity too, but rarely is a celebrity a good artist.
 The 'Pop Music' field may confuse the two more than other artistic fields are confused by the two.
 This might be because to some extent both the world of 'popular music' and the world of pure celebrity for its own sake can both be fun up to a point.
 The world of 'serious' Art can be fun, but probably not to quite the same extent.
 The fun is probably not the priority with serious Art.
 I quite like it that the 'fun' world of popular music can often be a doorway into deeper, more serious and more rewarding and challenging Art.
 It can be a bridge.
 A way in.
 But I would not insist that one is better than the other.
 That really would be patronising, even though less often is the bridge crossed from serious art over to fun art and celebrity than the other way around.
 Once on the other side, the serious side, the journey back may seem unattractive and the thought of going back may not even occur to such a traveler.
-The above arguments underline the opinion that an Artist is someone who not only 'practices' Art, in the way that a Doctor practices medicine for example, but he or she comes up with a whole new way of making Art.
+The above arguments underline the opinion that an Artist is someone who not only 'practices' Art, in the way that a doctor practices medicine for example, but he or she comes up with a whole new way of making Art.
 The doctor may practice medicine, may find his or her own way of carrying out the profession, be very good at it, be respected, valued and liked etc etc, but the expectation that he or she should discover some whole new dimension to medicine is simply not there.
 However, the Artist is expected to make some great new discovery, some new way to make Art, to break new ground.
 That is the expectation.
 And, what's more, probably be living in relative poverty at the time, and on breaking the new ground is quite likely to be undervalued, mocked and ridiculed to the extent sometimes of being driven right around the bend by contemporary society.
 It's not fair!

 However, I maintain that a life in or around Art is a good life.